Code-Institute-Submissions/getMyTattoo/README.md

 ### Features to implement

-I would like to add an admin dashboard, where an admin can perform various tasks and keep trace of users' activity.
+I would like to add an admin dashboard, where an admin can perform various tasks and keep track of users' activity.

 I would like also to connect the website with a payment system, to make the log in function accessible only to users that have paid a fee.